ruial/briefbytes/source/_posts/Learning-to-rank-and-ML-pipelines.md

 These are the metrics I got on the test set with ~240k samples:

 ```
-Linear model:
+Linear model with standard scaler:
   - ndcg@10:        0.4
+  - training:       7s
-  - python time:  0.5s
+  - python predict: 80ms
-  - scala time:   0.05s
+  - scala predict:  50ms

 XGBoost model:
   - ndcg@10:        0.5
+  - cpu training:   52s
+  - gpu training:   16s
-  - python time: 0.8s
+  - python predict: 800ms
-  - scala time:  0.4s
+  - scala predict:  400ms
 ```

 The batch inference times in Python are very fast, as most code executed is actually native.
-I haven't made tests in a real-time inference scenario (e.g.: REST API or queue/stream), but even if Python is slightly slower serializing/deserializing data, it is trivial to increase the number of instances and setup load balancing.
+I haven't made tests in a real-time inference scenario (e.g.: REST API or queue/stream), but even if Python is slightly slower serializing/deserializing or transforming data, it is trivial to increase the number of instances and setup load balancing.
 The development effort of deploying workloads on more performant languages, such as Scala, does not seem worth it for the small latency gains.
-LTR is also usually applied as a re-ranking strategy on the top K results to reduce loading times.
+LTR is also usually applied as only a re-ranking strategy on the top K results to reduce loading times.

 For more info on LTR: